GoogleCloudPlatform/generative-ai/search/web-app/README.md

 4. Configure Image Search

-   - Follow the instructions in the documentation to [enable image search](https://cloud.google.com/generative-ai-app-builder/docs/image-search#enable-advanced) for a search engine.
+   - Follow the instructions in the documentation to [enable image search](https://cloud.google.com/generative-ai-app-builder/docs/image-search#enable-advanced) for a website search engine.
-   - This feature is in early access and requires separate allowlisting from the rest of Vertex AI Search in order to use.
+      - NOTE: You must enable [Advanced Website Indexing](https://cloud.google.com/generative-ai-app-builder/docs/about-advanced-features#advanced-website-indexing) which requires [domain verification](https://cloud.google.com/generative-ai-app-builder/docs/domain-verification).
    - Add the datastore id for your search engine to `IMAGE_SEARCH_DATASTORE_IDs` in `consts.py`.

 5. Deploy the Cloud Run app in your project.